jFoster426/rpi3/README.md

 <url>https://launchpad.net/gcc-arm-embedded</url>
 There you can download your particular version of the software for your computer.

 Makefiles are included in these example codes so most people who use them won't need to change anything to compile code.
-Simply type "make" into the command line (making sure the directory is in the right place), and then all the files such as kernel7.img will show up in the folder you make the project in.
+Simply type <code>make</code> into the command line (making sure the directory is in the right place), and then all the files such as kernel7.img will show up in the folder you make the project in.
 Also, the Makefile launches the uploader code on the computer, so everything is done all in one step.

 These examples use four different files that work in conjunction to make the binary file kernel7.img.
 These files are:
 #####main.c